d-buzz/d.buzz-image/README.md

 # Hive Image Upload Wrapper

-Wraps IPFS Image Upload for d.buzz
+An Image Upload micro service for d.buzz which wraps IPFS credentials for d.buzz